records on Highland cattle first brought to this country from Scotland are

 edited by Betty Jo Nolan of Chehalis, Washington.
 In 1975, The Bagpipe, our new

-Lloyd Howard, Bob Rieman, John Rieman, Colin Davidson and Chris Hawkins.
-The editor/publisher
+Howard, Bob Rieman, John Rieman, Colin Davidson, Chris Hawkins and William

 Association meets once a year for the annual general membership meeting at the